sflavelle/writing/Deliverer of Destiny (BOTW)/Chapters/10 - Connected/02 Purah's Theory.md

 You carefully held the sword up to the light, inspecting it and adjusting to its weight.
 The warmth you felt from it grew warmer as you adjusted to it.
 Was it also adjusting to you?

+Actually, was it just you or was it beginning to glow blue with light?

+Maybe it was, because you blinked and the blade seemed completely normal and not glowing.

 "Well then..."
 Purah stared at you and the blade with a sense of almost reverence.
 "How do you feel?"

 "I uh..." you gently ran your fingers over the engraved symbol on the blade.
 "Honestly?
 I'm stunned."